 proper behavior is in a jam session, and you have to know what type of jam session you are

-In an old time or Irish music session everyone plays at once.
-Anyone can start the tune, and it ends when someone plays a strong ending cue, or it may just naturally die when everyone gets tired of it.
+In most old timey or Irish music sessions everyone plays at once.
+A "hosted" jam session is one where a designated musician determines what is to be played and starts and ends the tune.
+In a "circle jam" someone agrees to start the first tune, and also to end it.
+The next person around the circle starts and ends the next tune, and so on around the circle.
+In some jam sessions, anyone can start, and it ends when someone plays a strong ending cue, or it may just naturally die when everyone gets tired of it.
 This is a great format for beginner players who are too shy to play solos.

 In a bluegrass jam session, everyone takes turns around the circle, and usually plays the tune through just once.
 It isn't considered proper to play along loudly during someone else's break.
 Typically, a bluegrass jam will be limited to one or at most two representatives of each lead instrument: fiddle, mandolin, banjo, etc. Often two fiddlers may choose to play twin parts.
 Bluegrass jams usually involve lots of songs as well as instrumentals, and there may not be enough instrumental breaks between the verses of the song to give each instrumentalist a solo.
 One solution is to add extra instrumental breaks before the final chorus, and this may require someone to act as a leader.
 Usually the person that starts a tune decides when it should end.
 This format is great when you feel confident enough to show off a bit, because no one else will drown you out.